 Step 2: Prepare cast Iron For searing

-When the steak is nearing the correct internal temperature, preheat the cast-iron skillet over high heat and put on it about two tablespoons of salted butter.
+Prepare your cookware because when the steak is nearing the correct internal temperature you’ll need to preheat the cast-iron skillet over high heat and put on it about two tablespoons of salted butter.
 Let the butter melt completely before dropping in the Rosemary sprig.

 Step 3: Prepare and sear the smoked Tri-Tip